gantry/docs/pages/01.gantry5/02.configure/03.particle-defaults/docs.md

 ### Spacer

 The **Spacer** setting gives you the ability to globally disable (or enable) spacer particles for the outline.
-Doing this when Spacer particles are in place will cause them not to affect the frontend.
+Doing this when Spacer particles are in place will cause them not to affect the front end.

 ### Page Content